(Disclosure: Some of the links below may be affiliate links)

 However, there are two flaws with this logic.
 First, even though you may not want to retire early now, you may change in the future.
 You can change, or your job can change.
 If you realize at 50 years old that you want to retire as soon as possible and have never invested, it may be difficult for you to catch up.

 The second flaw is thinking that investing early is only for retiring early.
 If you start the habit of investing, you may have money when you need it.
 You could invest your money to get a house faster, for instance.
 There is absolutely nothing wrong with that.
-You could even invest your money in doing expensive vacations.
+You could even invest your money in expensive vacations.

-So, even if you do not currently want to retire early, you should not consider that as an excuse not to invest.
+So, even if you do not currently want to retire early, you should not consider that an excuse not to invest.
 There are other reasons to invest!

 You do not need a lot of money to get started